9and3r/mopidy-ttsgpio/README.rst

    :target: https://coveralls.io/r/9and3r/mopidy-ttsgpio?branch=master
    :alt: Test coverage

-Controll mopidy without screen using GPIO and TTS
+Control mopidy without screen using GPIO and TTS

 For example if you play "Rather Be - Clean Bandit" you will hear: